-A horizontal ellipsis in examples indicates one of the following possibilities:
+Horizontal ellipsis points in examples indicate one of the following possibilities:

 - Additional optional arguments in a statement have been omitted. - The preceding item or items can be repeated one or more times. - Additional parameters, values, or other information can be entered.